Suku Mentawai Cultural Education Foundation

 Qualitative and quantitative data collected in a settlement village located in the southern regions of Siberut Island found that Indonesia’s mainstream practices and ideologies are already well established within these zones.
 People believe in a recognized religion (98.2%); students enjoy attending school (89.5%); parents believe nationalised education is important for their children’s future (76.8%); and they agree that important developments for the future of Matotonan include better schooling and educational facilities (43.1%); road, electricity, lighting, and communication improvements (22.4%); better employment opportunities and a stronger economy (9.8%).

 The consequence of this integration however is that the knowledge and understanding of their native culture and environment is now considerably low and, for the latter, virtually non-existent.
-A reality made evident by the fact that no members of the Matotonan community were able to identify the establishment of a single community-based cultural or environmental education activity; and by 68.5% of the community admitting to possess a low-med knowledge of the plants, animals, and forest here – even more so the students, with 87.7%.
+A reality made evident by the fact that no members of the Matotonan community were able to identify the establishment of a single community-based cultural or ecological education activity; and by 68.5% of the community admitting to possess a low-med knowledge of the plants, animals, and forest here – even more so the students, with 87.7%.
 Based on these findings, for people of whom 97.5% believe they could not survive without the ability to gather resources found in their surrounding forest and who are, as a community, being deprived of an opportunity to develop this knowledge, indigenous Mentawai are headed toward a state of ruin.

 This, coupled with findings that show 83.3% of all teachers state that learning the skills of the forest (hunt, gather, cultivate, medicinal and building) is more important than learning to read and write, alongside 81.5% of students expressing the same sentiment; and 11 of the 12 community leaders, 5 of the 6 teachers, 93.8% of the students, and 89.9% of the entire community saying that they are not learning enough about Arat Sabulungan; establishes enough evidence to conclude that there is both need, desire and motive within Matotonan to develop a system integrating indigenous education into their day-to-day learning.